 - Complete and whole: more than a collection of random experiences and problems

-Types of talk therapy that fall under the category of humanistic therapy are:1,3,4
+Types of talk therapy that fall under the category of humanistic therapy include:1,3,4

-How Does Humanistic Therapy Compare to Other Therapy Types?
+How Does a Humanistic Perspective Compare to Other Therapy Types?

 Unlike many types of therapy, humanistic counseling doesn’t address problems directly.
 Instead, the emphasis is on the supportive relationship between counselor and client, allowing people to safely explore who they are, what is meaningful to them, and how to live to their fullest potential.
 Little emphasis is placed on someone’s past, including on how it may contribute to current difficulties.1,2,3